dancer1325/ethereum-org-website/public/content/developers/docs/programming-languages/index.md

 - [Ethereum for Ruby developers](/developers/docs/programming-languages/ruby/)
 - [Ethereum for Rust developers](/developers/docs/programming-languages/rust/)

-### What if my language is not supported {#other-lang}
+### What if my language is NOT supported {#other-lang}

-If you want to link to resources or point to a virtual community for an additional programming language you can request a new page by [opening an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose).
+* if you want to
+  * create a NEW community / NOT-supported language -> request a [NEW page](https://github.com/ethereum/ethereum-org-website/issues/new/choose)

-If you just want to write code to interface with the blockchain using a currently unsupported language you can use the [JSON-RPC interface](/developers/docs/apis/json-rpc/) to connect to the Ethereum network.
-Any programming language that can use TCP/IP can use this interface.
+  * 💡write code / interface with the blockchain -> use the [JSON-RPC interface](/developers/docs/apis/json-rpc/)💡
+    * == ALLOWED ANY programming language / can use TCP/IP